TenebrisNoctua/ServerAuthority/docs/main/aurora.md

 # AuroraScriptService

 This service is meant to manage and communicate with Behavior `AuroraScript`s.
-Unlike AuroraService however, it does not have special properties or events, just methods.

 ## Methods